 The higher the resolution and the better the noise performance, the greater the tendency for banding.

 What can we do against banding?

-If you edit an image, you can already see in the raw conversion if it could tend to banding: Whenever large-scale, smooth gradients take place, it is better in 16-bit edit.
-In 16-bit, instead of the 256 values per channel are 65,536 possible values available.
-During the processing, therefore, no holes should arise in the histogram.
+To prevent banding, you can already see in the raw conversion if it could tend to banding.
+Whenever large-scale, smooth gradients take place, it is better to edit in 16-bit.
+In 16-bit, there are 65,536 possible values available instead of 256 values per channel.
+During processing, no holes should arise in the histogram.

-Before saving as a JPG, you can prevent the block formation with a slight noise.
+Before saving as a JPEG, prevent block formation with a slight noise.
 Noise means more difference between the pixels.
 We compare an 8×8-pixel area before and after the noise: